TokenomicsArena/app/DESIGN.md

 ## Overview

-Tokenomics Arena is a web application that helps users discover their ideal cryptocurrency portfolio allocation through intuitive pairwise comparisons.
+Tokenomics Arena is a web application that helps users build a cryptocurrency portfolio allocation through simple pairwise comparisons.
 Instead of overwhelming users with complex charts and technical analysis, the platform breaks down the decision-making process into simple choices between two options at a time.

 ## Core Features